 We believe that people’s particular struggles are often rooted in similar underlying issues and experiences.
-By focusing on these underlying similarities, our IOP program can accommodate members struggling with both psychiatric and substance use disorders.
+By focusing on these underlying similarities, our IOP program can accommodate members struggling with both mental health and substance use disorders.
 This inclusive approach allows for group members with a variety of struggles to relate to and learn from one another in a unique way.

 Participants engage in material that is relevant to their current situation and walk away with clear ideas on how to access this insight in everyday life.
 Discussions in group include but are not limited to topics such as communication, family roles, loss and grief, life skills, values, conflict resolution, relapse and physical and emotional wellness.
 Attendees will explore their personal beliefs about who they are, the world, and their place in it.